-Except as otherwise provided by law, the proceedings and deliberations of the Board and its committees are confidential.
+Except provided otherwise by the law, the proceedings and deliberations of the Board and its committees shall be kept confidential.
 Each Director shall maintain the confidentiality of information received in connection with such Director's service to the Corporation.
 The Board understands that a failure of any Board member to maintain a high standard of confidentiality may cause substantial harm to the interests of the Corporation and its Shareholders.
 The breach of confidentiality by a Director shall be reviewed by the Board and, if the breach is determined to have material adverse effect on the Corporation, the Director involved is expected to resign.